 By law, you must file a yearly tax return before April 30th.
-An income tax slip (T4 or T4A) is issued to you prior to the end of February each year, and is accessible from Workday, on the landing page choose the Pay worklet and click the My Tax Documents.
+An income tax slip (T4 or T4A) is issued to you prior to the end of February each year, and is accessible from Workday, on the landing page choose the Pay worklet and select My Tax Documents.
 You will need this to file your tax return.
 Contact a financial advisor or the Canada Revenue Agency if you want tax and financial information.
-Check the CRA website for a self-directed online course on Learning About Taxes, this online course will explain the fundamentals of the Canadian tax system and how to file a tax return.
+The CRA offers a self-directed online course on Learning About Taxes, this online course will explain the fundamentals of the Canadian tax system and how to file a tax return.